Logic as an internal organisation of language: What is logical in first-order logic?

-Since equality is not a logical symbol, quantifiers described by equality are also not logical symbols.
+Since equality is not a logical symbol, quantifiers that are necessarily described by equality are also not logical symbols.
 Such is, for example, the quantifier ``there is one and only one'' (the symbol $ \exists !$):

 We can also see in a direct way that such a quantifier is not a logical symbol -- by examining the semantic rule of the associated language construction $S(v) \mapsto \exists !v \ S(v)$.
 In a given interpretation and valuation of all variables except $ v $, the sentence $\exists !v \ S(v)$ is true iff the sentence $S(v)$ is true in exactly one valuation of $ v $.
 We can describe this construction by a function that maps multisets composed of truth values to truth values.\footnote{A multiset composed of truth values is a function from the set $\{True, False\}$ into the set of non-negative integers.
 The value of a multiset on a given truth value is called its multiplicity.} If the multiplicity of $ True $ is equal to 1, the function gives the value $ True $, otherwise it gives the value $ False $.
 This function, like the Boolean and quantifier functions, is an internal semantic function, a function that connects semantic values independently of the reality the language speaks of.
 However, the overall semantic rule of this construction includes the reality because the argument of the function, a multiset, cannot be formed without distinguishing objects from the reality.
 How many times a truth value has occurred cannot be determined without distinguishing valuations of $ v $, that is, without determining when a valuation yields the same object and when it does not.
 And this requires, as with equality, knowledge of the reality the language speaks of, knowledge which goes beyond the external assumptions of the language use.
 This argument is easy to generalize.
 All cardinal quantifiers are not logical quantifiers, because the semantics of the language construction determined by such a quantifier is described by the same type of function as for $ \exists! $ -- by a function that maps multisets composed of truth values to truth values.
 With all these quantifiers, in a given interpretation and valuation of variables, the identification of the multiset on which the function acts includes reality in the same way as with $ \exists! $.
 So these quantifiers are not logical symbols.